Activities Outside Japan

 Provided Financial Education and Workforce Training to Students

-Mizuho's New York area employees share their knowledge, expertise and enthusiasm as volunteers year round.
-From January to July 2016, Mizuho has partnered with local nonprofits at least once a month to provide training and assistance to economically disadvantaged middle and high school students totaling almost 150 hours.
-Seventy–three employees educated students about personal financial responsibility and workforce readiness, covering a range of subjects such as how to pay for college, personal money management, basic entrepreneurship, as well as resume preparation and interview skills.
+Mizuho's New York area employees share their knowledge, expertise and enthusiasm as volunteers year–round.
+From January to July 2016, Mizuho has partnered with local nonprofits at least once a month to provide training and assistance to economically disadvantaged middle and high school students totaling about 400 hours.
+200 Mizuho employees educated students about personal financial responsibility and workforce readiness, covering a range of subjects such as how to pay for college, personal money management, basic entrepreneurship, as well as resume preparation and interview skills.